 - The material used to make the flag.
-Refer to What You Should Know About Flag Cloths for a full description of the strengths, weaknesses and best use of the various cloths in modern flags.
+Refer to What You Should Know About Flag Materials for a full description of the strengths, weaknesses and best use of the various cloths in modern flags.
 Some flags are not intended to last, such as a souvenir, or used for waving at a sporting event.
-Some are purchased because they are cheap, and there’s nothing wrong about that unless you want the flag to fly on a pole.
-At the other extreme, those purchased for constant use on a flagpole are expected to have a respectable length of life.
-The articles on flag cloths above are fair comments and can be confidently relied upon to choose the type of flag you want.
+The linked article on flag materials above can be confidently relied upon to choose the type of flag you want.

 - The amount of wind it is subjected to.
 Wind is the enemy of a flag, not the rain, and the sun will only reduce the original colour brilliance over time.
 Usually by the time the flag has significantly worn in the wind the colours will have faded to a point where the flag should be replaced.
 So the wind is the telling factor in length of life of a flag, and this can usually be judged by how much it “lifts” most of the time.
 For instance, is it streaming out in the wind most of the time?
 Does it lazily lift and wave and fall back against the pole indicating gentle breezes?
 Or does it spend most of its time hanging down?
 These three stages of flag performance result in different flag lives, and hence there is no fair and reasonable time factor possible.
 It will last longer if brought in at night, and of course if flown only on special occasions.